Can You Deduct Life Insurance Premiums?

 – Life insurance premiums are generally not tax-deductible for individuals.

-– There are exceptions for estate planning and business purposes, where the premiums may be partially or fully tax-deductible.
+– There are exceptions for estate planning and business purposes, where the premiums may be partially or wholly tax-deductible.

 – Consult with a tax professional or financial advisor to determine if you qualify for any deductions related to your life insurance premiums.